 Turtle Mountain Community College forbids the possession, use, or sale of illegal drugs on campus.
-This includes but is not limited to possession, sale, use, growing, manufacturing and making of narcotic drugs.
-Exceptions would be drugs prescribed by a doctor's order.
+This includes but is not limited to possession, sale, use, growing,

 Turtle Mountain Community College enforces both Turtle Mountain Band of Chippewa Tribal Code and Federal drug laws regarding the use, possession, and sale of illegal drugs.
 Turtle Mountain Community College has been designated "Drug Free".
 The possession, sale, manufacture or distribution of any controlled substance is illegal under both tribal and federal laws.
 Such laws are strictly enforced by the Belcourt Police Department.
 Violators are subject to college disciplinary action, criminal prosecution, fine and imprisonment.